phdata/pulse/README.md

 - `smtp address`: The hostname of your smtp server
 - `smtp port`: The port of your smtp server

+#### Configuring Sentry for use with Pulse
+Sentry can be used with Pulse to give role based access control to your logs.
+In order to use

 #### Deploying config
 Pulse has two configuration files, `collection-roller.yml` and `alert-engine.yml`